erkaobao/math/_activities/gt2024fall.md

 - Charles Daly

   - In this talk we'll provide some background in the deformation theory of representations of hyperbolic 3-manifolds M into PSO(3,1) < PGL(4,R).
 We review some of the main results and address Weil's Infinitesimal Rigidity Theorem and how (twisted) cohomology groups appear in this theory.
 We'll explain how a certain group action makes an appearance in the context of when M is a once-punctured torus bundle and how to relate it to the notion of `infinitesimal projective rigidity rel cusp(s).

+- Zhengyi Zhou

+  - We will present two results in complex geometry: (1) A Kahler compactification of C^n with a smooth divisor complement must be P^n, which confirms a conjecture of Brenton and Morrow(1978) under the Kahler assumption; (2) Any complete asymptotically conical Calabi-Yau metric on C^3 with a smooth link must be flat, confirming a modified version of Tian's conjecture regarding the recognition of the flat metric among Calabi-Yau metrics in dimension 3.
+Both proofs rely on relating the minimal discrepancy number of a Fano cone singularity to its Reeb dynamics of the conic contact form.
+This is a joint work with Chi Li.